JuliaPy/CondaPkg.jl/README.md

 ### Pip packages

-Direct references such as `foo@http://example.com/foo.zip` are allowed.
+Direct references such as `pkg> conda pip_add foo@http://example.com/foo.zip` are allowed.
 As a special case if the URL starts with `.` then it is interpreted as a path relative to the directory containing the `CondaPkg.toml` file.

-Additionally the binary mode specifies whether to only use binary distributions ("only") or to never use them ("no").
+The binary mode specifies whether to only use binary distributions ("only") or to never use them ("no").

+Extras (also known as optional dependencies) can be installed like `pkg> conda pip_add foo[some-extra,another-extra]`.

 ### Preferences